HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 Single-family dwellings

-Foster care/group homes with < 6 residents
+Foster care/group homes with S 6 residents

-(c) Conditional uses:
+(e) Conditional uses:

 Foster care/group homes with > 6 residents